 “I thought they were going to play the national anthem” commented Ernest wryly.

 Elated with their success, the team returned home and reflected on their journey.
 “We had charisma and a team of talented individuals at the start, but we weren’t good friends.
 The difficulty was finding the cohesiveness,” Shrey recounted.

 “Being away and going there to experience DI, it’s like a different world altogether.
 You meet people from many different cultures” mused Peicun.
 Ernest concurred and added, “One of the things that surprised us the most was the clout that RI had in the Global Finals.
-Many international teams recognized the Raffles shirt and recognized Singapore.
-One mother even came up to us and said, “My daughter in elementary school has been watching your senior’s videos and she’s really inspired.’”
+Many international teams recognised the Raffles shirt, and recognised Singapore.
+One mother even came up to us and said, ‘My daughter in elementary school has been watching your senior’s videos and she’s really inspired.’”
 At the Global Finals, Raffles and Singapore are synonymous with championship.

 With strong representation by a wide range of Singaporean schools, one would hope that this trend will change in the future.

 The thing that the teamed noticed the most was the difference in reception to the competition as a whole.
-“Over there it’s like a mini-Olympics” said Shrey.
-“You walk into a huge stadium with nummerous country flags, and we were representing Singapore.
-There you’re recognized for your achievement and everyone wants to take pictures with you, you’re like a celebrity.
+“Over there it’s like a mini-Olympics,” said Shrey.
+“You walk into a huge stadium with numerous country flags, and we were representing Singapore.
+There you’re recognised for your achievement and everyone wants to take pictures with you, you’re like a celebrity.
 Then you win the World Championship, come back to Singapore and all you get is a 5 minute morning announcement.
 Nevertheless, we’re all satisfied with the results and in the end that’s all that counts.”